 Corine Lormel, Ph.D.

-Some customers are surprised when they see a compound named ‘’Unknown’’ in the listing of their essential oils analysis reports.
-Why do the chemists keep them in all the reports?
-Are just unidentified compounds?
-Why the chemists don’t try to identify them?
+Some customers are surprised to see a compound named ‘’Unknown’’ in the listing of their essential oils analysis reports.
+Why do chemists keep them in all reports?
+Are they just unidentified compounds?
+Why don’t chemists try to identify them?

 In this paper, we will try to understand what is behind the famous unknown compounds.